tylerdrc/cyb3053-webserver/README.md

-#  Project 03 for the University of Tulsa's CYB-3053: Operating Systems Concept course
+#  Project 3 for the University of Tulsa's CYB-3053: Operating Systems Concept course

-## Please review the Project handout for full assignment details.
+## Please review the assignment on Harvey for full  details.

 ## Additional Instructions

-Use the same environment you used for Project 01 and Project 02 (WSL, a Linux VM, Cygwin, other).
-We will not be building support for Windows.

-Ensure that you obtain all files, preferably through a git clone.

-Similar to Project 02, a CMakeLists.txt file and a build script have been provided for you.
+Similar to Project 2, a CMakeLists.txt file and a build script have been provided for you.
 In the build directory, execute "./build.sh", without the quotes.
 If there are issues with building, ensure that you have execution permissions set (chmod +x build.sh)

 ## Using the files